We support our customer's to improve their customer retention rates every day.

 They both work and should both be monitored.
 In the example above CRR was smaller than RRR as we lost two less valuable customers.
 So, the Revenue Retention Rate captures the financial impact better but if you lose a lot of newly acquired and less valuable customers, the RRR will not capture this.

-Net revenue retention formula and its challenges
+Net revenue retention (NRR) formula

 Where SE is the amount of up-sales or down-sales in the period (down-sales is negative).